LoopKit/loopdocs/docs/version/development.md

 If you are running the `dev` branch - your Pod is automatically transitioned to OmnipodKit.
 You will notice the user interface is a little different.
 If you are running `feat/all-managers` branch, see [Manual transition with `feat/all-managers`](#manual-transition-with-featall-managers).

-One of the biggest things is that you can change Pod types between Pods.
+One of the biggest things is that you can change Pod types between Pods without deleting the pump manager.
+That means all your configuration choices for desired notifications and type of Insulin are maintained when you change Pod Types.
 With this version of OmnipodKit, only Eros and DASH are supported.

 !!! question "Why OmnipodKit?"
     When the initial work to add DASH to the supported pumps was started in 2021, a completely separate pump submodule was created distinct from the Classic (Eros) pump submodule.
 In other words, OmniBLE handled DASH and OmniKit handled Eros.